itfs-steve/firefoxcontainersorter/README.md

 ## Prerequisites

 This script does not need to be run as an administrator, but you do need to allow Powershell scripts to run on the system.
-The easiest way to do this is:
+The easiest way to do this is to run this **as admin**:

 ```powershell
 Set-ExecutionPolicy Unrestricted